pariscornett/trainScheduler/README.md

 # trainScheduler
-Utilizes firebase to make a train schedule web app for Vanderbilt Coding Boot Camp
+Utilizes firebase and Moment.js to make a train schedule web app for Vanderbilt Coding Boot Camp